 What is the best practice for private browsing with NordVPN?

 Use Kill Switch, DNS leak protection, CyberSec, and avoid logging into accounts that reveal your real identity.
 Keep software updated and consider multi-hop or obfuscated servers as needed.
-Does Mullvad VPN Work on Firestick Your Step by Step Installation Guide

 How does Panama’s privacy stance affect NordVPN?